-When I asked Decorist to help me design my guest room, I went out of my comfort zone and decided to go with a more white and neutral space.
+When I asked Decorist to help me design my guest room, I went out of my comfort zone and decided to go for a more white and neutral space.
 Zero color.
 Something earthy.
 I had to put a lot of trust into my interior designer, Ashley Redmond, because for me, this was foreign waters.
-I was slightly nervous it would turn into a very sterile looking space.
+I was slightly nervous it would turn into a very sterile-looking space.

 Designing with texture is the key to keeping the space feeling cozy and warm, and transformed my space and took it to another level.
 I’ve started referring to it as French Girl Decorating.
 Minimally put together perfectly.
 BTDubs, I’m not sure how french girls do it, but they can make a gray sweatshirt and jeans look like runway material.
 Do you know what I mean?

 Since I’ve been pinning away more and more neutral spaces, I’ve become fascinated with the sophistication and coziness.
 I’ve also realized I’ve been missing out on some super cool throws, rugs, pillows, juju hats, blankets, chairs…yes, the list just keeps going on and on.
 I’ve always tried to add in pattern and color over texture.